Home

 Pentagon Channel | Iraq

-Chairman of the Joint Chiefs of Staff ADM Michael Mullen speaks with reporters at the Pentagon.
+Secretary of Defense Robert Gates and Vice Chairman of the Joint Chiefs of Staff Gen James Cartwright speak with reporters at the Pentagon.

-MG Robert Cone, Commanding General of Combined Security Transition Command-Afghanistan, speaks with reporters at the Pentagon, providing an update of ongoing security and training operations in Afghanistan.
+Brig Gen Walter Givhan, Commander of the Combined Security Transition Command, speaks via satellite with reporters at the Pentagon, providing an update on ongoing development, equipping and training of the Afghan Air Corps.

 Pentagon Press Secretary Geoff Morrell speaks with reporters at the Pentagon.

-COL Dominic Caraccilo, Commander of the 3rd Brigade Combat Team, 101st Airborne Division (Air Assault), speaks via satellite with reporters at the Pentagon, providing an update on ongoing security operations in Iraq.
+MG Robert Caslen, Commander of Multi-National Division-North, speaks via satellite with reporters at the Pentagon, providing an update on ongoing security operations in Iraq.

 Voice of America | Iraq